kaji-m/adr-runbooks/_runbooks/Command Injection RunBook.md

 - **Review and Improve**
   - **Review Response:** Conduct a post-mortem to review the response and identify improvement areas.
   - **Enhance Security Posture:** Implement additional security measures and improve monitoring.
+## Handling Process Hardening

+Process Hardening refers to a block that the agent applies to the application to be able to start external processes.
+Most web applications have no reason to launch external processes so this rule is intended to ensure that no attempts are made by an application to do so.

+When triaging this event type the key is in understanding if the web application starts external processes under normal conditions.

+Choose the Appropriate Action:
+If the application should NOT start external processes:
+- Enable Block Mode: This will prevent the application from launching any external processes, ensuring maximum security.

+\
+If the application DOES need to start external processes:

+- Monitor Mode (Recommended): Start with monitor mode to observe the commands the application executes.
+This helps identify legitimate use cases and potential risks without disrupting normal functionality.
+- Exclusions: If monitoring reveals legitimate needs, configure an exclusion to allow only specific, trusted external processes to run.
+Once all legitimate executions are accounted for, the rule can be placed into Block mode.
+- Disable the Rule (Use with Caution): If the application requires external process execution and other options are not feasible consider disabling the rule.